griffithlab/rnabio.org/_posts/0003-03-03-Differential_Expression-DESeq2.md

 # convert the "Condition" column to a factor data type
 # the arbitrary order of these factors will determine the direction of log2 fold-changes for the genes (i.e. up or down regulated)
+# the condition that is listed second here will correspond to a +ve log2 fold change
+# genes with counts higher in UHR will have a fold change > 1, or +ve log2 fold change
+# genes with counts higher in HBR will have a fold change < 1 (fractions), or -ve log2 fold change

 metaData$Condition = factor(metaData$Condition, levels = c("HBR", "UHR"))

 # set the row names of the metaData dataframe to be the names of our sample replicates from the read counts matrix